Euro zone yields drop amid bank worries, uncertainty on ECB moves

 German consumer sentiment is set to pick up in May on moderating energy prices and expected wage increases, a GfK institute survey showed.

 Market bets on future ECB rate rises have been relatively stable recently.
-The November 2023 ECB euro short-term rate (ESTR) forward EUESTECBF=ICAP was at 3.65%, implying expectations for a deposit facility rate at around 3.75% by fall.
+The September 2023 ECB euro short-term rate (ESTR) forward EUESTECBF=ICAP was at 3.63%, implying expectations for a depo rate around 3.73% by fall.

-Investors increased bets on a 25 bps rate hike at next week's policy meeting, pricing in a 75% chance for such an outcome.
+Investors increased bets on a 25-bps rate hike at next week's policy meeting, reducing the chances of a 50-bps move to 20% from around 30% the previous days.
+ECBWATCH

-Italy's government bonds were slightly underperforming, with the 10-year yield IT10YT=RR flat at 4.26%.
-Yields move inversely with prices.

-The spread between Italian and German 10-year yields DE10IT10=RR - a gauge of investor confidence in the more indebted countries of the euro zone – hit its widest in a month at 190.4 bps.
+The spread between Italian and German 10-year yields DE10IT10=RR - a gauge of investor confidence in the more indebted countries of the euro zone – was at 188 bps after expanding to its widest in a month at 190.6 bps.

 Citi analysts recalled that Tuesday's analysis on so-called fallen angels by Moody's focused on Italy's lowest investment grade rating, which is on a negative outlook.